 - Marking as phishing

 Beyond this, Gmail has hundreds of sensors that determine domain reputation.
-Anything you've sent to Gmail will be analyzed and contribute to your domain reputation.
+Anything you've sent to Gmail will be analyzed and contribute to your sending reputation.

-It's important to focus on keeping a clean list of engaged contacts who open at a high rate (above 15%) and have positive interactions with your emails.
+It's important to focus on keeping a clean list of engaged contacts who open at the highest rate and have positive interactions with your emails.
 This is known as "list hygiene."

 The worst thing you can do for your sender reputation at Gmail is send mail to lists of contacts who don’t open your messages.
 If you routinely send to old lists of unengaged users at Gmail — even if these users did opt-in and were engaged at one point — your domain reputation will crumble.
 Gmail will consider the mail unwanted and sort it in spam.